tisa2002/Movie_Recommendation_System/README.md

 - Numpy for numerical operations
 - Requests for API calls
 ### How It Works
-The system uses a collaborative filtering approach to recommend movies.
-It calculates similarity scores between movies based on user ratings and suggests movies that are similar to the ones the user likes.
+The system uses a content-based filtering approach to recommend movies.
+It analyzes the attributes of movies (such as genre, actors, directors, etc.) that the user has liked previously and suggests similar movies based on those attributes.
+This method recommends movies that share similar characteristics to the ones the user has shown interest in.

 ### Key Functions
 - fetch_poster(movie_id): Fetches movie posters using an API.